 There’s a certain voyeuristic pleasure to it all that isn’t just limited to conversations.
 Part of the charm of cafe culture is watching the world go by as you take a step back, relax, and take a sip of the local beer.
 Mind you the voyeurism aspect to it all is available should you want it for its equally comfortable to go through an entire meal utterly clueless about what was happening right next to or in front of you.

 Another prime example of this closeness is when people smile with a nod as you take a seat on the table next to them and don’t be surprised if you hear a “Bon Apatite” from them either as your food arrives.

-Often when travelling abroad we are so engulfed in finding the next restaurant to eat at, that we miss out on these usually smaller establishments.
-Cafes are a great source for experimenting local foods and those that are especially family-run can be a charming experience as they prove to be an encyclopedia of local knowledge, should you choose to interact with the owners.
+Often when travelling abroad, we are so engulfed in finding the next restaurant to eat at, that we miss out on these usually smaller establishments.
+Cafes are an excellent source for experimenting local foods, and those that are especially family-run can be a charming experience as they prove to be an encyclopedia of local knowledge, should you choose to interact with the owners.

 So, promise yourself that the next time you’re out there exploring the world, take out a little time, be it 15 minutes for a coffee or a good couple of hours to contemplate on the mysteries of life, but you’ll have a seat at a cafe and give it a try.
 In fact go right ahead, smile and greet the person next to you; who knows what you’ll discover as a result.

 Raghav, that’s interesting comparing cafe shops with chaat walas.
 In India, the moment the guy smells success, he will be surely harrassed about every permit needed to place that chair on the road.
 I feel, the hot weather is also a deterrent.